jesperberth/automationclass/website/content/lab04/task2/_index.md

 ![ansible](/images/ansible.png)

-Lets create a new ansible-hosts.yml
+Create a new file __ansible-hosts.yml__

 Copy the following inventory to ansible-hosts.yml

 __Note:__

-We need to set an option in vi before pasteing the configuration
+We need to set an option in vi before we paste the configuration

 __Type:__